Kitware/CMake/Help/manual/cmake-compile-features.7.rst

 In this case, ``Foo_FINAL`` will expand to ``final`` if the compiler supports the keyword, or to empty otherwise.

-In this use-case, the CMake code will wish to enable a particular language standard if available from the compiler.
-The :prop_tgt:`CXX_STANDARD` target property variable may be set to the desired language standard for a particular target, and the :variable:`CMAKE_CXX_STANDARD` may be set to influence all following targets:
+In this use-case, the project code may wish to enable a particular language standard if available from the compiler.
+The :prop_tgt:`CXX_STANDARD` target property may be set to the desired language standard for a particular target, and the :variable:`CMAKE_CXX_STANDARD` variable may be set to influence all following targets:

 .. code-block:: cmake